semaphoreci/semaphore/docs/docs/reference/pipeline-yaml.md

 ### Conditional assignment {#conditional-in-queue}

-In this option you define an array of items with queue configurations as a sub-property of the `queue` property.
+In this option, you define an array of items with queue configurations as a sub-property of the `queue` property.
 Each array item can have the same properties, i.e. `name`, `scope`, and `processing`, as in [direct assignment](#direct-in-queue).

 In addition, you need to supply a `when` property using the [Conditions DSL](./conditions-dsl).
 When the `queue` configuration is evaluated in this approach, the `when` conditions from the items in the array are evaluated one by one starting with the first item in the array.